valdezpa09/homio/README.md

         show_humid: true
 ```

-## **homio_entity_layout**
+### **homio_entity_layout**

-The homio enitiy layout is a layout include file designed to make placing entity cards in a consistent, responsive layout easy.
+The homio_enitiy_layout is designed to make placing entity cards in a consistent, responsive layout easy.
 It handles spacing, responsive column counts, and layout switching for mobile views.

 You don’t need to touch this file — just include it where you want a grid of homio_entity cards (or other custom buttons) to appear.
-However if you want vertical scroll on mobile for your entities make sure to uncomment the media query section in the below example
+However if you want vertical scroll on mobile for your entities make sure to uncomment the media query section.

+**Example**

 ```
 position: absolute